 As they were putting away their range gear and weapons, the Air Force Controller accidentally fired off a round from his pistol that he thought was, and should have been, clear of all live ammunition.

-The bullet ricocheted around the team room bouncing of this wall then that, the door, the floor and finally slammed down into the table next to where Colin was sat reading his book.
-The table was covered by a sheet of plexiglass and the bullet had embedded itself in the glass sideways where it came to rest.
+The bullet ricocheted around the team room, bouncing off this wall, then that, the door, the floor, and finally slammed down onto the table next to where Colin was sitting reading his book.
+The table was covered by a sheet of plexiglass, and the bullet had embedded itself in the glass sideways, where it came to rest.

 “Where do we get such men?” questioned George H. W. Bush to the Delta Sergeant who had just finished briefing him on the actions he faced during the daring rescue of CIA operative Kurt Muse from Model Prison during the invasion of Panama.

-I cried because I was deaf and mute, until saw the man who had no face.
+I cried because I was deaf and mute until I saw the man who had no face.

 by God and with honor,